 The internet is a goldmine of both information and inspiration that people often take for granted.
 Bead collections, art galleries, and seeing other art forms can be your inspiration for your original bead creation.
 However, it’s going to be a different story if you just copy or make small alternations (and call it your own) of supposed inspirational bead collections.
 Those collections only serve as an inspiration, something that will entice your creative aptitude to make something better or original.

-3. Mingle with People Who Share and
+3. Mingle with People Who Have Some Common Interests

 It’s a given that you meet up with people who share the same interest in jewelry-designing, but sometimes it’s also a good idea to hang out with people who are into other arts or hobbies as well.
 Random conversations with other people outside your interests may able to influence or inspire your mind to finally create a unique bead project that you’re proud to call as your own.